Ideas for your engagement photo session

 Getting engaged is one of the best feelings and fabulous moments of your life.
 I won’t be surprised if you want to save this happy time in a form of portraits and add to your lifelong memories.

 This is where I come in, your engagement and wedding photographer!

 From my experience, brides mostly decide to try well-known locations and trending poses for their engagement sessions.
 There is obviously no harm in going with the trend and adopt what’s already proven to be working great for others!
-At the same time, what I recommend you to do is to rely on your intuition, hobbies, and passion to come up with something what’s personal to your couple, and reveals characters of two of you.
+At the same time, what I recommend you to do is to rely on your intuition, hobbies, and passion to come up with something that’s personal to your couple, and reveals the characters of the two of you.

 To help you out, I have listed down some possible ideas on how to make your photos unique and truly yours.

 1. What are your favorite activities?

 Before deciding the location or poses, the first thing worth considering is your passion and hobbies.
 Is it sports or books you love, or modern architecture or historic buildings you really enjoy together, lakes and parks, birds and bees, beaches and mountains, country and city, etc.?
 And once you have explored your passion, you could set a theme for unique photos.
 For example, if you are a reader, and can’t live without books, we could go to your favorite library for a photoshoot, or create a book theme in your house (if you feel like it represents your couple better).